emil-e/rapidcheck/doc/state.md

 `run` applies the same operation but to the System Under Test instead.
 The expected state before the operation is applied is given as an argument in addition to a reference to the SUT.
 This is also where you should place your assertions.
 In the example above, we remove the key from our system (the `FastKvStore`).
 After this we assert that the SUT no longer contains the key that we removed.

-If your command is not valid every state, you also _need_ to implement `preconditions`.
+If your command is not valid for every state, you also _need_ to implement `preconditions`.
 In this method, you can use any of the RapidCheck discarding macros such as `RC_PRE` and `RC_DISCARD`.
 RapidCheck will use this method to ensure that the command is valid, both during generation and during shrinking.
 In the example above, the precondition for removing a key is that it is present.

 It is also recommended (but not required) to implement the `show` method.
 This method should output a string representation of what the command does using the given output stream.
 This representation is used when displaying counterexamples on a test case failure.